jmage-rs/jcirclebuffer/README.md

-A circle buffer for use with std::io::Read/
+A circle buffer for use with std::io::Read

 ```
 use jcirclebuffer::CircleBuffer;